Now more than ever those aged 55 or over might be wondering whether to take a 25% tax-free lump sum out of their pension.

 Here we outline the things you need to consider, and how to get advice on your pension.
 Bear in mind that the rules covered below apply to defined contribution pensions.
 Contributions made into this type of pension are invested and the amount you end up with when you retire depends on how much has been paid in and how your investments have performed.
 You can find out more about defined benefit or final salary pensions and taking a tax-free lump sum from this type of scheme at the end of the article.

 Taking your tax-free cash – the rules

-Under current rules, you can usually take a 25% tax-free lump sum from your pension once you reach the age of 55.
+Under current rules, you can usually take a 25% tax-free lump sum from your defined contribution pension once you reach the age of 55.
 However, different pension schemes can have different rules, so check with your provider to see at what age you can start taking retirement benefits from your pension.

 The minimum age at which you can start taking benefits from your private or workplace pension is expected to increase to 57 in 2028 when the State Pension retirement age increases to 67 (there’s a 10-year gap between the minimum pension age and the State Pension age, so when the State Pension age rises, so does the minimum pension age.)

 You don’t have to take the full 25% at once if you don’t want to.
 You might decide, for example, that you want to take less than this, or that you don’t want to take any money just yet as you’d rather leave your pension savings to benefit from investment growth for longer.